April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 Why it feels grounding so quickly

-Place one hand on the belly and one on the upper chest.
-That contact gives clear feedback, especially if you tend to overwork the chest or rush the inhale.
+Place one hand on the belly and one on the upper chest for feedback, especially if you tend to overwork the chest or rush the inhale.

 Build the inhale in three clear stages